 To create a great playlist, it helps to think like a DJ.
 “The first and most important thing is to decide the mood you want to convey,” says San Francisco-based DJ Jason Knight.
 “Then decide if it’s appropriate for your audience.”
 In other words, when you’re putting together a romantic mix for your sweetie, Justin Timberlake’s “What Goes Around” (with its theme of karmic justice wrought upon a cheating ex) probably strikes the wrong chord.

-you create an appropriate playlist?
+So how do you create an appropriate playlist?
 Let’s say you’re throwing a casual dinner party for a few friends.
 “Begin by searching your library for music that creates a mood that’s uplifting, inviting, relaxing but not tired,” says Knight.
 “Generally you will want to keep the tempo down.”
 Of course, searching through a large library for just the right track can be frustrating.
 But adding mood information to your tracks’ metadata can ease the process.

-To begin, highlight a track in iTunes, press command-I, and select the Info tab.
+Tag Your Tunes To begin, highlight a track in iTunes, press command-I, and select the Info tab.
 A good place to add mood metadata is in the Genre field, as this information is already subjective.
 And since you can enter multiple words into this field, you need not remove pretagged categories such as Jazz or Alternative & Punk.
 Simply tack on your own descriptor, such as Relaxing or Energetic.

-Once you’re done putting in your tags, you can easily locate tracks by mood.
+Create the Playlist Once you’re done putting in your tags, you can easily locate tracks by mood.
 To find mellow tunes, for instance, go to your music library and type

-in iTunes’ search field.
+relaxingin iTunes’ search field.
 This will reveal all the tracks you’ve tagged as Relaxing.
 Select the ones you want, and then choose File: Create New Playlist From Selection to create a playlist.
 If the songs you tagged don’t appear, make sure the Genre column is visible; right-click (or control-click) on the columns at top, and select Genre from the list.
 To build smart playlists based on mood, select File: New Smart Playlist, set the criteria to Genre Contains, and type your tag in the text box.

 Keeping the beat